 An Order under section 63 of the Scotland Act 1998 gave the Scotlish Government further powers to arrange assistance under section 2 of the Employment and Training Act 1973.

-Social Security Scotland is the executive agency of Scottish Government that is responsible for delivering the social security benefits for Scotland.

-The agency began taking applications for Job Start Payment on Monday 17 August 2020.
+Social Security Scotland - the executive agency of the Scottish Government responsible for delivering social security benefits for Scotland - began taking applications for Job Start Payment on Monday 17 August 2020.